DFW Pest Pros logoDFW Pest Pros

 Flea Treatment in Irving, TX

-Same-day flea service is available across Irving, TX and the rest of Dallas County.
-Coverage runs all 13 Irving ZIP codes.
+Flea service is fast-dispatched across Irving, TX and the rest of Dallas County — often same-day where the local provider's schedule allows.
+Coverage spans all 13 Irving ZIP codes.
 Dallas County's mix of pre-war housing and post-war slab construction creates two distinct pest profiles.

 Flea Treatment in Irving, TX works the same way it does in the rest of Dallas County: inspection first, targeted treatment second, follow-up to confirm zero activity.
 Irving homes carry their own pressure profile — Irving spans high-end Las Colinas slab construction and older South Irving wood-frame stock — and the protocol adjusts accordingly.